 Summary: It’s very easy to scare spam filters.
 Be careful what sort of content you include.
 If you’re using Clickback, your sender score is automatically safeguarded, and it helps you write content that doesn’t look like spam.

-Part 4: Creating Effective Email Content (and Landing Pages)
+Step 4: Creating Effective Email Content

 So far, a lot of what we’ve discussed has been about actually getting your emails into the right audience’s inboxes.
 In addition to all the technical stuff, you’re still marketing to real people.